I'm a dietitian and doula and I love my job!

 In food and love,

-Carly Knowles, MS, RDN, LD, CD
+Carly Knowles, MS, RDN, LD

 Master of Science in Nutrition / Didactic Program in Dietetics, Bastyr University